 To be effective, training must be planned according to the body's biological timelines.
 Recovery from training stress occurs on three distinct but overlapping scales:

 1. Interval Rest (Recovery Between Repetitions): This is the pause between individual swims within a single set.
-For high-intensity sprint work, passive rest (standing or floating) is the most effective way to replenish phosphocreatine (PCr).
-For efforts over a longer duration, a low-intensity active recovery helps remove metabolic byproducts from the muscles.
-If this rest period is too short, PCr cannot regenerate sufficiently, power output decreases sharply, and the set no longer trains the intended energy system (Laursen & Buchheit, 2019).
+For high-intensity sprint work, rest duration strongly affects phosphocreatine (PCr) restoration.
+If this rest period is too short, PCr cannot regenerate sufficiently, power output can fall, and the set no longer trains the intended energy system (Bogdanis et al., 1996; Dawson et al., 1997; McMahon & Jenkins, 2002).
+For longer efforts, active recovery may be useful in some contexts, while pure speed work often needs enough passive or very low-intensity rest to preserve peak quality (Laursen & Buchheit, 2019).

-Because these different systems recover at different rates—and because age, genetics, sleep, and nutrition influence each timeline—using a single, fixed send-off time for everyone produces an unpredictable result.
+Because these different systems recover at different rates, and because age, genetics, sleep, nutrition, life stress, and training history influence each timeline, using a single fixed send-off time for everyone can produce a less predictable result.
 For example, two swimmers completing a 100-metre swim in 60 seconds and 75 seconds will arrive at the next start with very different levels of energetic and neural readiness, even though the pace clock indicates they are on the same schedule.

-While training volume and intensity provide the stimulus for adaptation, recovery time determines the quality of the performance and the training outcome.
-If you ignore these recovery timelines, the result is random fatigue instead of targeted physiological adaptation.
+While training volume and intensity provide the stimulus for adaptation, recovery time shapes the quality of the performance and the likely training outcome.
+If you ignore these recovery timelines, the result can become less controlled fatigue instead of targeted physiological adaptation.

 A Better Approach: From Standard Practice to Intentional Design